Cult: Destructive cults

 In Cults and the Family, the authors cite Eli Shapiro, who defines a destructive cultism as a sociopathic syndrome, whose distinctive qualities include: "behavioral and personality changes, loss of personal identity, cessation of scholastic activities, estrangement from family, disinterest in society and pronounced mental control and enslavement by cult leaders."

 Writing about Bruderhof communities in the book Misunderstanding Cults, Julius H. Rubin said that American religious innovation created an unending diversity of sects.
 These "new religious movements…gathered new converts and issued challenges to the wider society.
 Not infrequently, public controversy, contested narratives and litigation result."
 In his work Cults in Context author Lorne L. Dawson writes that although the Unification Church "has not been shown to be violent or volatile," it has been described as a destructive cult by "anticult crusaders."

 In 2002, the German government was held by the Federal Constitutional Court to have defamed the Osho movement by referring to it, among other things, as a "destructive cult" with no factual basis.

 Some researchers have criticized the term destructive cult, writing that it is used to describe groups which are not necessarily harmful in nature to themselves or others.
 In his book Understanding New Religious Movements, John A. Saliba writes that the term is overgeneralized.
 Saliba sees the Peoples Temple as the "paradigm of a destructive cult", where those that use the term are implying that other groups will also commit mass suicide.

 Doomsday cults

 Doomsday cult is a term which is used to describe groups that believe in apocalypticism and millenarianism, and it can also be used to refer both to groups that predict disaster, and groups that attempt to bring it about.
-In the 1950s, American social psychologist Leon Festinger and his colleagues observed members of a small UFO religion called the Seekers for several months, and recorded their conversations both prior to and after a failed prophecy from their charismatic leader.
+In the 1950s, American social psychologist Leon Festinger and his colleagues observed members of a small UFO religion called The Seekers for several months, and recorded their conversations both prior to and after a failed prophecy from their charismatic leader.
 Their work was later published in the book When Prophecy Fails: A Social and Psychological Study of a Modern Group that Predicted the Destruction of the World.

 In the late 1980s, doomsday cults were a major topic of news reports, with some reporters and commentators considering them a serious threat to society.
 A 1997 psychological study by Festinger, Riecken, and Schachter found that people turned to a cataclysmic world view after they had repeatedly failed to find meaning in mainstream movements.

 Political cults

 A political cult is a cult with a primary interest in political action and ideology.
 Groups that some have described as "political cults", mostly advocating far-left or far-right agendas, have received some attention from journalists and scholars.
-In their 2000 book On the Edge: Political Cults Right and Left, Dennis Tourish and Tim Wohlforth discuss about a dozen organizations in the United States and Great Britain that they characterize as cults.
+In their 2000 book On the Edge: Political Cults Right and Left, Dennis Tourish and Tim Wohlforth discuss a dozen organizations in the United States and Great Britain that they characterize as cults.